Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Abstract

 \section{Abstract}

 Adversarial attacks against deep learning-based object detectors have been studied extensively in the past few years.
-The proposed attacks aimed solely at compromising the models' integrity (i.e., trustworthiness of the model's prediction), while adversarial attacks targeting the models' availability, a critical aspect in safety-critical domains such as autonomous driving, have not been explored by the machine learning research community.
-In this paper, we propose \name, a novel approach that negatively affects the decision latency of YOLO, a state-of-the-art object detector, and compromises the model's availability by applying a universal adversarial perturbation (UAP).
-In our experiments, we demonstrate that the proposed UAP is able to increase the processing time of individual frames by adding ``phantom" objects while preserving the detection of the original objects.
+Most of the attacks proposed have targeted the model's integrity (\ie, caused the model to make incorrect predictions), while adversarial attacks targeting the model's availability, a critical aspect in safety-critical domains such as autonomous driving, have not yet been explored by the machine learning research community.
+In this paper, we propose a novel attack that negatively affects the decision latency of an end-to-end object detection pipeline.
+We craft a universal adversarial perturbation (UAP) that targets a widely used technique integrated in many object detector pipelines -- non-maximum suppression (NMS).
+Our experiments demonstrate the proposed UAP's ability to increase the processing time of individual frames by adding ``phantom" objects that overload the NMS algorithm while preserving the detection of the original objects which allows the attack to go undetected for a longer period of time.